OpenBfS/UncertRadio/docs/content.rst

-b) they may be based on count numbers *Ni*, also being associated with uncertainty formulae like (sqrt(*Ni*)), or for which special distribution types are declared, e.g., the gamma distribution (“x+1”) or a Poisson/binomial distribution.
+b) they may be based on count numbers *Ni*, also being associated with uncertainty formulae like (sqrt(*Ni*)), or for which special distribution types are declared, e.g., the gamma distribution ("x+1") or a Poisson/binomial distribution.

-With taking these additional properties into account (called „rules“ below), in most cases those symbols can be identified, which represent a count number, including also the associated counting duration.
+With taking these additional properties into account (called "rules" below), in most cases those symbols can be identified, which represent a count number, including also the associated counting duration.
 Then, by going one step back within the affected hierarchy ladder, the symbol